Physics-informed neural networks for parameter learning of wildfire spreading: Application and results

 \subsection{Parameter learning setup}

-This section underscores the effectiveness of PiNNs to fine-tune the unknown parameters of the wildfire spreading model \eqref{eq:EnergyBalanceDimlessModel}--\eqref{eq:Reaction2Model}.
-Specifically, four representative case studies are conducted: \emph{Case Study 1} explores the ability of PiNNs in learning the parameters for the spatiotemporal evolution of a one-dimensional (1D) fire front of the wildfire spreading model; \emph{Case Study 2} seeks to train neural networks to adjust the same model parameters to their nominal values while dealing with synthetic noisy data; finally, \emph{Case Study 3} and \emph{Case Study 4} demonstrate the predictive ability of PiNNs in learning the parameters for the spatiotemporal evolution of a two-dimensional (2D) fire front on a plane surface without and with noisy data, respectively.
+This section underscores the effectiveness of PiNNs in fine-tuning the unknown parameters of the wildfire spreading model \eqref{eq:EnergyBalanceDimlessModel}--\eqref{eq:Reaction2Model}.
+Specifically, five representative case studies are conducted: \emph{Case Study 1} explores the ability of PiNNs to learn the parameters for the spatiotemporal evolution of a one-dimensional (1D) firefront of the wildfire spreading model; \emph{Case Study 2} seeks to train neural network to adjust the same model parameters to their optimal values while dealing with synthetic noisy data; \emph{Case Study 3} and \emph{Case Study 4} demonstrate the predictive ability of PiNNs in learning the parameters for the spatiotemporal evolution of a two-dimensional (2D) firefront on a plane surface without and with noisy data, respectively.
+Finally, \emph{Case Study 5} investigates the firefront evolution of the Troy Fire in California, 2002, aiming to identify the unknown model parameters based on an actual wildfire event.

-It is important to emphasize that all case studies are carried out on flat terrain with a uniform fuel composition and consistent wind direction across the domain.
-Moreover, both the dispersion coefficient $\mathbf{D}$ and the velocity term $\mathbf{u}$ indicate vector quantities with components in both the streamwise $x-$ and spanwise $y-$directions, respectively.
+It is important to emphasize that most of the aforementioned case studies are carried out on flat terrain with a uniform fuel composition (except for \emph{Case Study 5}) and consistent wind direction across the domain.
+Moreover, both the dispersion coefficient, $\mathbf{D}$, and the velocity term, $\mathbf{u}$, indicate vector quantities with components in both the streamwise ($x-$) and spanwise ($y-$) directions, respectively.
 Finally, the wildfire spreading model \eqref{eq:EnergyBalanceDimlessModel}--\eqref{eq:Reaction2Model} has been converted into a dimensionless form throughout the entirety of this paper (as for the efficient functionality of the network), allowing for the utilization of non-dimensional simulated temperature and fuel measurements with respect to the training dataset.